Must-see museums privacy notice

 What is must-see museums?

-Must-see museums is a free membership scheme providing information and offers about visits to Tyne & Wear Archives & Museums’ nine museums and galleries.
+Must-see museums is a membership scheme with free and paid levels, providing information and offers about visits to Tyne & Wear Archives & Museums’ museums and galleries.
 It is an 'opt in' membership which means we won't add your details to must-see museums unless you confirm you would like us to do so and that you agree to the terms of this privacy notice which explains what we do with your information.

-Must-see museums involves the nine venues managed by Tyne & Wear Archives & Museums (TWAM):
+Must-see museums includes the ten venues all managed by Tyne & Wear Archives & Museums (TWAM):

 - Discovery Museum, Newcastle upon Tyne